ybakhan/llm-service/Readme.md

 ## Run all tests

-In your virtual environment termina terminal run below command
+In your virtual environment terminal run below command

 ```bash
 make test-all